Shopify/polaris/.github/PULL_REQUEST_TEMPLATE.md

 ### WHY are these changes introduced?

+Resolves #0000 <!-- link to issue if one exists -->

 <!--
   Context about the problem that’s being addressed.
-  OR: if a GitHub issue exists, link to it below.
 -->

 ### WHAT is this pull request doing?